 Master's Degree Division

-To give the students an opportunity to study and work in their qualification at the same time, the Master's courses start at 17:50.
-72% of first-year and 92% of second-year Master's students of ASOIU worked along with studying in the 2016/2017 academic year.
-Put it another way, 80% of our Master’s students were provided with a job.
+To allow the students to study and work on their qualifications simultaneously, classes at the Master's level start at 18:30.
+74% of first-year and 93% of second-year Master's students of ASOIU worked along with studying in the 2022/2023 academic year.

-The Master's degree training at ASOIU is realized in the following areas
+The Master's degree training at ASOIU is realised in the following areas.

 Azerbaijan State Oil and Industry University (ASOIU) has been implementing the training of Master's students in English since 1998 in partnership with Georgia State University (United States of America) for Business Organization and Management, Management Information Systems, and Management programs as part of MBA (Master of Business Administration).

-The specialist training for Environment and Petroleum Industry program is successfully conducted in Azerbaijani and Russian on the basis of the joint Master's degree curriculum prepared by the University of Nice Sophia Antipolis (France) and the University of Genoa (Italy).
+The specialist training for Environment and Petroleum Industry program is successfully conducted in Azerbaijani and Russian based on the joint Master's degree curriculum prepared by the University of Nice Sophia Antipolis (France) and the University of Genoa (Italy).

-Professionals are prepared for Process Automation Engineering and Electric Power Engineering and for a Master's degree in Energy Management (in Petroleum Industry) based on the curriculum elaborated as a result of the cooperation with Cologne University of Applied Sciences (Germany), Graz University of Technology (Austria) and Warsaw University of Technology (Poland).
-The three aforementioned qualifications have been accredited by the ASIIN Consult Agency in Germany.
+Professionals are prepared for Process Automation Engineering and Electric Power Engineering and a Master's degree in Energy Management (in Petroleum Industry) based on the curriculum elaborated as a result of the cooperation with Cologne University of Applied Sciences (Germany), Graz University of Technology (Austria) and Warsaw University of Technology (Poland).
+The ASIIN Consult Agency has accredited the three qualifications above in Germany.

-The Master's Degree Division organizes its work based on the Regulation (Protocol No. 10) adopted by the University Academic Board on December 14, 2002.
-The division coordinates the planning, organization and management of the Master's degree training process in all areas and programs (including international) joined the specialist training program at ASOIU.
+The Master's Degree Division organises its work based on the Regulation (Protocol No. 10) adopted by the University Academic Board on December 14, 2002.
+The division coordinates the planning, organisation and management of the Master's degree training process in all areas and programs (including international) that joined the specialist training program at ASOIU.

-The division is established and liquidated under the order of the Rector based on the decision of the University Academic Board in accordance with ASOIU's Regulation.
+The division is established and liquidated under the order of the Rector based on the decision of the University Academic Board by ASOIU's Regulation.

-The Academic Board of the Master's Degree Division is the collegial decision-making body headed by the dean.
-The Board includes coordinators who are deans of faculties and heads of international programs that conduct the Master's degree training.
+The Academic Board of the Master's Degree Division is the collegial decision-making body headed by the Vice-Rector for Academic Affairs.
+The Board includes coordinators who are deans of faculties and heads of international programs conducting Master's degree training.
 Heads of departments where this professional training is held also become members of the Board under the permission of the deans of relevant faculties.